Skip Nav Destination

 Published: 20 November 2013

 ...
-Biochemical Society 2013 autophagy dopaminergic neuron induced pluripotent stem cell (iPSC) leucine-rich repeat kinase 2 (LRRK2) mitochondrion Parkinson’s disease (PD) Despite decades of research, the complex multi-factorial aetiology of PD (Parkinson's disease) is still not well understood...
+Biochemical Society 2013 autophagy dopaminergic neuron induced pluripotent stem cell (iPSC) leucine-rich repeat kinase 2 (LRRK2) mitochondrion Parkinson’s disease (PD) Autophagy is the process by which cells degrade damaged proteins and organelles, and is further induced by starvation...

 Articles